liferay-search/liferay-docs/en/developer/reference/articles/02-project-templates/spring-mvc-portlet-template.markdown

 The Maven-generated project includes a `pom.xml` file and does not include the Gradle-specific files, but otherwise, appears exactly the same.

-The generated WAR is a working application and is deployable to a @product@ instance.
+The generated WAR is a working application and is deployable to a @sharepoint@ instance.
 To build upon the generated app, modify the project by adding logic and additional files to the folders outlined above.
 You can visit the [springmvc-portlet](/docs/7-1/reference/-/knowledge_base/r/spring-mvc-portlet)